Your Complete Guide on How to Schedule Uber Rides

 When you schedule an Uber, you’ll receive a fare estimate.
 This is Uber’s best guess as to what your ride will cost based on the normal costs associated with a ride of that distance in your area.

 That isn’t a set price, however.
 It’s an estimate.
 Uber scheduled rides are still subject to Uber’s surge pricing, should it be in effect.
 Surge pricing is Uber’s way of handling a large volume of riders, or short supply of drivers, and can result in a significant price increase.
-(Read more in our guide to Uber fees and pricing.)

 The app will notify you if surge pricing is in effect for a scheduled ride, but it’s still important to remember that it could be a factor for your scheduled ride, especially if you book during a busy time like rush hour, or after a sporting event or concert.